microsoft/frontend-bootcamp/step1-04/demo/README.md

 };
 ```

-Moving our "Hello World" markup into our App's `render` function, we can now update the `ReactDOM.render()` function to look like this:
+Moving our "Hello World" markup into our App's `render` function, we can now update the `ReactDOM.render()` call to look like this:

 ```jsx
 ReactDOM.render(<App />, document.getElementById('app'));
 ```

-> Note that React components can be reused by writing them in the same way you would an HTML tag
+> Note that React components can be reused by writing them in the same way you would an HTML tag.

 ### Props

-Either way you write the component, the component can take in additional props using the same syntax as HTML attribute like `id` or `href`.
+Whether you write the component as a class or a function, it can take in additional props using the same syntax as HTML attributes like `id` or `href`.

 ```jsx
 <App text="Hello World" />
 ```

-The prop can then be accessed by your component via `props.text` in our function or `this.props.text` in the class.
+The `text` prop can be accessed inside your component via `props.text` in a function component or `this.props.text` in a class component.

 ```jsx
 const App = props => {